China's buying soybeans again. That could help Trump in key states - NewsChannel 3-12

 Soybean farmers were hit especially hard by Trump’s trade war.
 Exports to China, their biggest market, slowed to a trickle during the past few years.
 The price for soybeans plummeted and the amount in storage reached record highs.

-But China restarted buying American soybeans just in time for this year’s fall harvest.
+But China’s economy is picking up steam as it continues to dig its way out of the turmoil caused by the coronavirus pandemic, and the country restarted buying American soybeans just in time for this year’s fall harvest.
 That’s great news for farmers — and for Trump.

 Farmers have been among his core supporters and could be key in battleground states in the Midwest where polls suggest the race could be tighter than in 2016.
 Iowa’s Senate race, which pit incumbent Joni Ernst against Democrat Theresa Greenfield, is also rated by CNN as a toss-up.